 1. This report presents "At Our Heart" East Renfrewshire's Children and Young People's Services Plan for the period 2020-2023.
-Education Committee is requested to note the content of the plan prior to being considered by the Integration Joint Board, and remittance to Council for approval.
-The plan is also required to be submitted to the Scottish Government.
+Council is requested to approve the content of the plan prior to being submitted to the Scottish Government.
+The plan was considered and noted by East Renfrewshire Council Education Committee on 21 January 2021 and East Renfrewshire Integration Joint Board (IJB) on 3 February 2021.